brotatotes/bht-automation/bht gen 3/Revelation/Chapter 3/Revelation 3 13 bht.md

 # Revelation 3:13 Commentary Help Text

 ## BHT:
-This call to attentive listening refers back to a previous instruction, reminding readers of the importance of comprehension.
-The repeated phrase he that hath an ear, let him hear serves as a concluding statement for a specific set of letters, signifying the completion of a series of guidance and encouragement.
-By emphasizing the act of listening, it emphasizes the necessity of paying close attention and recognizing the significance of the message being communicated.
+Those who have ears, let them hear and comprehend the message.
+This call to attentiveness is a reminder found throughout the book of Revelation, emphasizing the importance of understanding and heeding the words spoken.

 ## Choicest Commentary Quotes:
 ### Henry Alford: